“The file still has not fallen”

 It’s love!
-In an interview with “Good Morning America”, Sam Asghari, husband of Britney Spearstalked about what life has been like after the wedding, held earlier this month with Madonna, Drew Barrymore and many other celebrities in attendance.
+Sam Asghari, husband of Britney Spearstalked about what life has been like after the wedding, held earlier this month with Madonna, Drew Barrymore and many other celebrities in attendance.

 “She is amazing!
 Everything is going very well”, evaluated the actor and model.
-“My chip still hasn’t sunk in,” he amended.
+“My chip still hasn’t sunk in”, he amended in an interview with the program “Good Morning America”.
 In all, the two have been together for almost 6 years, when he participated in one of the singer’s clips.

 Sam still recalled the emotion he felt on the day of the ceremony.
 “We imagined it would be like in a fairy tale and it really was.
 We wanted to celebrate with, you know, our loved ones, the closest people.
 We just wanted to celebrate.
 And that’s what we did,” he said.